Rohan-gautam-repo/Scanner/test_app/README.md

 # Vulnerable Test Application

-This is a simple Flask application with intentionally vulnerable endpoints for testing SQL injection scanners.
+This is a simple Flask application with intentionally vulnerable endpoints for testing web vulnerability scanners.
+It includes vulnerabilities from the OWASP Top 10, including SQL Injection, XSS, Broken Access Control, Cryptographic Failures, and Insecure Design.

 ## Setup